lng-ng/anonify/README.md

 | `id` | name of the sampling process.
 This field is part of the output name.
 | `input` | path to the input dataset.
 | `qids` | list of all attributes which are quasi-identifiers of the input dataset.
 | `deletion_percentage` | determines the percentage of records being **deleted** from the dataset.
 E.g if you want a sampling percentage of 70%, then the deletion percentage would be 30% or 0.3.
-The percentage is in the range of $[0,1]$.
+The percentage value is in the range of $[0,1]$.
 | `num_experiments` | number of times the sampling process will be run.

 Sampled datasets are produced as the output.
 The output of the $i$-th run follows the naming convention ``{id}_sampled_p{deletion_percentage*100}_t{i}.csv``